manolitto/openvlex2/stairs_and_risers/README.md

 - 1" risers/platforms
 - 1½" risers/platforms

-### Instructions
+## Instructions

-Print and apply OpenVLex jacks to the bottom.
+Print out the OpenVLex jacks and attach them to the bottom.

 ### Printing Notes